mrandrewmills/USAJobs/README.md

 Q. WHAT IS THIS EXACTLY?

 USAJobs announced they would replace their existing Search API in October 2015.
-Although the new API is not much more complicated, there were enough differences that making a PHP utility/helper seemed potentially helpful to others.
+Although the new API is not much more complicated, there were enough differences (i.e. required request headers) that making a PHP utility/helper class seemed potentially helpful to others.

+This is a work in progress, and if other PHP developers want to help identify and/or resolve issues, please feel free to do so.

 Q. WHERE CAN I GET AN API KEY?